russoedu/elapsy/README.md

 Insert the formated (hh:mm:ss.ms) string of the current elapsed time in the right end of the terminal.

-You can pass a [chalk](https://www.npmjs.com/package/chalk) color to the method, and the default is blue;
+You can pass a [chalk](https://www.npmjs.com/package/chalk) color to the method (default is blue) and if you want to show the miliseconds;

 Example:
 ![](https://i.imgur.com/e6uhlB1.png)